 Join The English Group Discussions!

-In the English Fluency Club, we meet three times a month to practise speaking.
+In the English Fluency Club, we meet twice a month to practise speaking.
 You’ll improve your listening and speaking – and meet a group of fabulous people from all over the world!
-You also get self-study fluency programs that you can work on when you want; weekly challenges – and private lessons with me (a special bonus!)
+You also have unlimited speaking practice during the month with other people from the club.
+You also get self-study fluency programs that you can work on when you want; individual coaching – and a private lesson with me (a special bonus!)
 Click the button below for all the details.